0-20 of 413 Next

 Close Link

 SchoolAI provides a suite of AI-powered tools and resources designed for K-12 classrooms, making it easy for teachers to create interactive, engaging learning experiences.
 Educators can monitor and manage student use of tools like the Sidekick assistant, which offers real-time support and feedback.
-The platform features customizable activities such as the Historic Figure Chatbot, Book Explorer, Choose Your Own Adventure, and chat-based Tutoring Sessions for any subject.
+The platform features customizable activities, including the Historic Figure Chatbot, Book Explorer, Choose Your Own Adventure, and chat-based Tutoring Sessions for any subject.
 Using the Discover feature, teachers can browse available activities, preview them, and then add selected items to their Spaces.
-Activities can be shared with students through a unique URL or QR code--no student account required, though names may be entered for identification.
+Activities can be shared with students via a unique URL or QR code -- no student account required, though names may be entered for identification.
 Teachers can access dashboards that provide insights into student engagement and progress, helping tailor instruction to student needs.
 SchoolAI also includes built-in safeguards and moderation tools to ensure a safe, guided learning environment.

 In the Classroom